-Optional, but if present appears between survey and record.
-The $survey_title_text$ should represent the survey title.
-The title may optionally include any number of br/> directives to indicate new line breaks.
+Optional.
+The survey_title_text should represent the survey title.
+The title may optionally include any number of directives to indicate new line breaks.
+If this is a multilingual survey then the title may also contain language-specific texts (see later section on Multilingual Texts).